tsgates/arch-wiki-markdown/wiki/Backlight.md

 discussion[1] and this wiki page [2], the control method could be divided into these categories:

--   brightness is controlled by vendor specified hotkey.
-And there is no interface for OS to adjust brightness.
+-   brightness is controlled by vendor-specified hotkey and there is no interface for the OS to adjust the brightness
--   brightness is controlled by OS:
+-   brightness is controlled by the OS:
-    -   brightness could be controlled by ACPI
+    -   brightness can be controlled by ACPI
-    -   brightness could be controlled by graphic driver.
+    -   brightness can be controlled by graphic driver

-All methods expose themselves to the user by /sys/class/brightness.
-And xrandr/xbacklight could use this folder and choose one method to control brightness.
-But it is still not very clear which one xbacklight prefers by default.
+All methods are exposed to the user through /sys/class/brightness and xrandr/xbacklight can choose one method to control brightness.
+It is still not very clear which one xbacklight prefers by default.
 See FS#27677 for xbacklight, if you get "No outputs have backlight property."
 There is a temporary fix if xrandr/xbacklight does not choose the right directory in /sys/class/brightness: You can specify the one you want in xorg.conf by setting the "Backlight" option of the Device section to the name of that directory (see http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=651741 at the bottom of the page for details).

--   brightness is controlled by HW register throught setpci
+-   brightness is controlled by HW register through setpci

 ACPI
 ----